Sanofi-Public/PMCB-CellBridge/README.md

 ---

+The extensive documentation for flag options is embedded within the workflow.
+For a review of the flags, please execute:

++ `docker run pmcbscb/cellbridge:latest cellbridge --help`

+An HTML manual that describes all the available flag options is available here: [flags](http://htmlpreview.github.io/?https://github.com/Sanofi-Public/PMCB-CellBridge/blob/master/cellbridge_flags.html)

+---

 In most of the cases, it is hard to tell the optimal parameter values for best QC in advance.
 The `only_qc` argument will help users to take a look at the overall metrics of the data in advance.
 After examination of all the QC metrics,